Internon/inter-recon/README.md

 # inter-recon
 Script to perform automatic initial web and vulnerability recon.

 It has some checks in case of errors.

 There is a possibility to skip some checks, to restart them and/or to continue with the last point you stopped.
 (This is because sometimes there are network issues like time limit on VPN).

+Remember if you copy or link the inter-recon script to bin path (ex: /usr/bin/) you can execute the script from where you want.
+It will create the output where you are.

 ## How to use:
   inter-recon.sh -t {NET OR IP} -w {DICT PATH} -s {scan type}